V-1 flying bomb: Deception

 A certain number of the V-1s fired had been fitted with radio transmitters, which had clearly demonstrated a tendency for the V-1 to fall short.
 Oberst Max Wachtel, commander of Flak Regiment 155 (W), which was responsible for the V-1 offensive, compared the data gathered by the transmitters with the reports obtained through the double agents.
 He concluded, when faced with the discrepancy between the two sets of data, that there must be a fault with the radio transmitters, as he had been assured that the agents were completely reliable.
 It was later calculated that if Wachtel had disregarded the agents' reports and relied on the radio data, he would have made the correct adjustments to the V-1's guidance, and casualties might have increased by 50 per cent or more.

 The policy of diverting V-1 impacts away from central London was initially controversial.
 The War Cabinet refused to authorise a measure that would increase casualties in any area, even if it reduced casualties elsewhere by greater amounts.
 It was thought that Churchill would reverse this decision later (he was then away at a conference); but the delay in starting the reports to Germans might be fatal to the deception.
 So Sir Findlater Stewart of Home Defence Executive took responsibility for starting the deception programme immediately, and his action was approved by Churchill when he returned.

 Effect

 The use of land-launched V-1s against Great Britain ended on 1 September after which the campaign continued using air-launched missiles.
 In total, 10,492 V-1s were launched against Britain, with a nominal aiming point of Tower Bridge.
 7,500 incoming missiles were observed by the British defenders of which 1,847 were downed by fighters, 1,878 were destroyed by anti aircraft fire and 232 struck barrage balloons.
 2,419 V-1s reached the London civil defence region, inflicting 6,184 fatalities and 17,981 serious injuries.
-On the 28 March the last V-1 reached London.
+On 28 March 1945, the last V-1 reached London.